Flora - Autumn

 Fruit: The fruit are small green, ovoid drupes 8 to 10mm long.
 They are fleshy, sweet and edible when ripe.

-Where to See: Throughout Tasmania, especially in dry heathlands.
+Where to See: Throughout the north, north eastern, eastern and south eastern areas of Tasmania and Flinders Island, especially in dry heathlands.
 Big Punch Bowl and Long Point, Bridport Wildflower, Diprose Lagoon Nature, Hawthorn Road Maranoa, Knocklofty West Hobart, Mortimer Bay Sandford, Mount Direction Conservation, Old Convict Road to Probation Station and Coastal Track Orford, Orford Thumbs, Peter Murrell Huntingfield, The Tarkine, Township Lagoon and Wingara Gully Reserves; Douglas-Apsley, Freycinet, Maria Island, Narawntapu, Rocky Cape, South Bruny and Tasman National Parks.

 Other notes: This is a good understorey plant with bright red tubular flowers on prostrate spreading plants with greyish pointed leaves.
 Best in well-drained areas but can be slow and unreliable to establish.
 Propagation from tip cuttings is slow.